finkel-lang/finkel/README.md

 sk-core
 =======

-SK is a dialect of Lisp for Haskell.
-In other words, Haskell with S-expression syntax.
+SK is a purely functional, statically typed dialect of Lisp with non-strict semantics.

+Or in other words, Haskell with S-expression.